[This is part one of a two part series on the E-Meter. The second is here.]

 There is a lot of misinformation, speculation and strange claims about the Scientology E-Meter.
 Since I try to clear up such confusing areas, it is high time I tackled this subject.

 People (who have not actually studied or used the e-meter) very often claim the instrument is bogus; can’t work; doesn’t work.
-It has been described by uninformed critics as “a crude lie-detector”.
+It has been described by some critics as “a crude lie-detector”.

 I recently had a conversation with someone who had heard it was only measuring skin resistance and reacted only to sweat and grip.
 This is not accurate.

-I have to tell you — it works.
+I have to tell you — the e-meter actually does react to thoughts.

 Before I get into a lot of caveats about that statement, about what it doesn’t do, let me first establish what it does do.
 The following is a description of a test, called the “pinch test”, that anyone trained in the e-meter can do to anyone to show what the e-meter does.
 I’ve done this myself on non-Scientologists, it is pretty convincing.